14 May 1907: Frederic Truby King makes a speech on women's health which would lead to the foundation of the Plunket Society

 In a great day for New Zealand sporting history, New Zealand bred racehorse Phar Lap and his rider Jimmy Pike won the 1930 Melbourne Cup, claiming victory over Second Wind by two lengths.
 Phar Lap or ‘Big Red’ as he was often known, had been born four years earlier at the Seadown Stud close to Timaru, but his racing career took off in Australia.

 A national icon in both New Zealand and Australia, Phar Lap’s skeleton is held by Te Papa in Wellington, his hide is mounted in the Museum of Victoria and his heart is on display at the National Museum of Australia in Canberra.

 Find out more about the home of Phar Lap’s parents by following the link below:

-October 1936: Jean Batten flies solo from UK to NZ
+16 October 1936: Jean Batten completes her solo flight from UK to NZ